The seemingly impossible ask.

 I am also aware that black and green can be seen on the original but, after careful consideration, I decided out leave these two colours out.
 I just felt they weren’t needed.
 Right or wrong that was the decision.

 HANG ON A MOMENT!
-The ‘other’ Blue Poles is for sale
+The ‘other’ Blue Poles is lurking somewhere